arc-instruments/arc2control/docs/api_modules.rst

    # signal emitted when a new value is received
    newValue = pyqtSignal(float)
-   # signal emitted when the process has been completed
-   finished = pyqtSignal()

    # this a numpy dtype to store data
    _DTYPE = [('current', '<f4')]